Chinmai06/StudentTaskHub-Application/sprint4_1.md

 13. As a student, I want to see feedback on tasks.

 ### New for Sprint 4

-1. As a student, I want the UI to have clear fonts and proper styling so that I can easily read and navigate the application.
-2. As a student, I want to see “Status” instead of “View” so that I clearly understand the state of each task.
-3. As a student, I want to see whether a task is claimed or unclaimed so that I can decide if I can work on it.
-4. As a student, I want a well-structured task layout so that I can quickly understand task details and actions.
-5. As a student, I want to receive notifications when someone claims my task so I stay informed.
+14. As a student, I want to receive notifications when someone claims my task so I stay informed.
-6. As a student, I want to be notified when a task's status changes so I can track progress.
+15. As a student, I want to be notified when a task's status changes so I can track progress.
-7. As a student, I want to be notified when someone leaves feedback on my task.
+16. As a student, I want to be notified when someone leaves feedback on my task.
-8. As a student, I want to mark notifications as read so I can manage my inbox.
+17. As a student, I want to mark notifications as read so I can manage my inbox.
-9. As a student, I want to see how many unread notifications I have.
+18. As a student, I want to see how many unread notifications I have.
-10. As a student, I want my notifications to be private so only I can see them.
+19. As a student, I want my notifications to be private so only I can see them.

-### Backend - New Features

-- **In-App Notifications**: Users receive notifications when someone claims their task, updates task status, or leaves feedback
-- **Notification Management**: Users can view notifications, mark as read (single or all), and check unread count
-- **Privacy**: Only notification owner can view and manage their notifications
-- **Input Sanitization**: All user inputs are trimmed and length-limited to prevent abuse
-- **Better Validation**: Username must be 3+ characters, email must contain @, improved error messages
-- **Cascade Delete**: Deleting a task also removes associated notifications and feedback

-### Backend - New Unit Tests

-- 10 new tests for notification and validation functionality
-- Total: 55+ backend unit tests

 ---

-## Backend Unit Tests from sprint 1 to sprint 4
+## Backend Unit Tests

 Run with:
 ```bash
 go test ./handlers/ -v
 ```

 ### Register Tests
 | Test Name | Description |
 |-----------|-------------|
 | TestRegister_Success | Registers user, verifies 201 |